-Should an AI tool be used with permission, its use must be documented (including the tool used, a summary of the prompts provided and the portions of the assignment that were based on AI generated work).
-See https://style.mla.org/citing-generative-ai/ for details on citing the use of AI.
+Should an Al tool be used with permission, its use must be documented (including the tool used, a summary of the prompts provided and the portions of the assignment that were based on Al generated work).
+See https://style.mla.org/citing-generative-ai/ for details on citing the use of Al.

-© 2025 (Lacey) as to this syllabus, course guide, and all lectures.
+©2025 Knisely as to this syllabus, course guide, and all lectures.
 Students are prohibited from selling (or being paid for taking) notes during this course to or by any person or commercial form without the express written permission of the professor teaching the course.
+This syllabus is a guide to course goals and objectives, procedures, requirements, assignments and grading.
+The professor reserves the right to amend the syllabus when circumstances dictate.